Can you ever trust your (cheating) husband again?

 With time, complete transparency will bring the trust back to your relationship and make room for rebuilding the love.

-But what is complete transparency and how to do it exactly?
+But what is complete transparency?

 The post affair agreement is a list of changes both of you agree to make (but especially the cheating spouse obviously), to start the process of rebuilding the trust in your relationship.

 1. My cell phone texts, contact list, pictures and calls are not a secret and can be viewed freely by my spouse.
 The cheating spouse will close out any e-mail accounts or telephone numbers associated with affair.